Russia rejects $60-a-barrel cap on its oil, warns of cutoffs

 Russian forces pulled back to the river’s eastern bank last month.
 Yanushkevich said a ban on crossing the waterway would be lifted during daylight hours for three days for Ukrainian citizens who “did not have time to leave the temporarily occupied territory.”
 His announcement cited a “possible intensification of hostilities in this area.”

 Kherson is one of four regions that Putin illegally annexed in September and vowed to defend as Russian territory.
 From their new positions, Russian troops have regularly shelled Kherson city and nearby infrastructure in recent days, leaving many residents without power.
-Running water remained unavailable in much of the city.
+Running water remained unavailable in much of the city — and one resident was seen scooping up water from a dirty puddle.

-The other regions annexed in violation of international law are Donetsk, Luhansk and Zaporizhzhia.
+The city continued to suffer heavy shelling Saturday that left many residents disoriented, toppled power lines and dumped torn-off tree branches on the roads.

+“When we start to repair (electricity networks), the shelling starts immediately,” said Oleksandr Kravchenko, who is in charge of high-voltage networks in Kherson.
+“We just repair electric lines and on the next day we have to repair lines again.”

 Ukrainian authorities also reported intense fighting in Luhansk and Russian shelling of northeastern Ukraine’s Kharkiv region, which Russia’s soldiers mostly withdrew from in September.